SCMeTA/scmeta.github.io/docs/home/index.md

 # Introducation

-SCMeTA is a opensource pyhon library for single-cell metabolism data analysis.
-Develop by [Zhang-lab][lab] in Department of Chemistry, Tsinghua University.
+SCMeTA is an opensource pyhon library for single-cell metabolism data analysis, developed by [Zhang-lab][lab] in Department of Chemistry, Tsinghua University.

-The details for the underlying mathematics can be found in our paper.
+Detailed mathematics and algorithms can be found in our paper.

-The source code is on GitHub at [scmeta/scmeta][github].
+Source code is now available via GitHub at [scmeta/scmeta][github].

 ## Installtion

-Conda install, via the excellent work of the conda-forge team:
+Installed via Conda, thanks to the excellent work of the conda-forge team:

 ```bash
 conda install -c conda-forge scmeta
 ```

-The conda-forge packages are available for linux, OS X, and Windows 64 bit.
+The conda-forge packages are accessible for linux, OS X, and Windows 64 bit.

-PyPI install, via pip:
+PyPI installed via pip:

 ```bash
 pip install scmeta